wp-plugins/json-api/readme.txt

 * `thumbnail` - String (only included if a post thumbnail has been specified)
 * `custom_fields` - Object (included by setting the `custom_fields` argument to a comma-separated list of custom field names)

+__Note__
+The `thumbnail` attribute returns a URL to the image size specified by the optional `thumbnail_size` request argument.
+By default this will use the `thumbnail` or `post-thumbnail` sizes, depending on your version of WordPress.
+See [Mark Jaquith's post on the topic](http://markjaquith.wordpress.com/2009/12/23/new-in-wordpress-2-9-post-thumbnail-images/) for more information.

 == 4.2.
 Category response object ==

 * `id` - Integer